devfile/registry-viewer/README.md

 }
 ```

-## Change the registry viewer base path
+## Environment Variables

-The environment variable `DEVFILE_VIEWER_ROOT` controls the registry viewer's base path and defaults to `/`.
+The environment variable `DEVFILE_VIEWER_ROOT` controls the registry viewer's base path.
+Note: Defaults to `/`.

+The environment variable `DEVFILE_COMMUNITY_HOST` controls whether the registry viewer uses the community registry.
+Note: Defaults to `true` and any value assigned will be `false`.

 ## Creating a Non-Production Build